 Felix offers a one-year warranty on its printers.
 Interestingly, the terms don’t say that you have to have bought it directly from Felix, so if you can find a 2.0 from an external supplier, you should still be covered.
 You will have to provide proof that the product is still less than a year from its purchase date, though.

 Really, with how simple this printer is, it’s unlikely you’ll need much help.
-That said, we’re glad it’s available at no extra cost for users who are maybe new to 3D printing and need a little extra support.
-Of course, the 2.0 is a few years old now, so you might struggle to find users who can help resolve model-specific issues.
+That said, we’re glad it’s accessible at no extra cost for users who are maybe new to 3D printing and need a little extra support.
+Of course, the 2.0 is a few years old now, so you may struggle to find users who can help resolve model-specific issues.